ibm-cloud-docs/openwhisk/actions_web.md

     ```
     {: pre}

 2. Test the web action and include your `<my-secret>` value.
-You can test the web action by either:
+You can test the web action by using one of the following methods.

    * Testing the web action by using a cURL command.

       ```bash
       curl https://<apihost>/api/v1/web/<namespace_ID>/demo/hello.json?name=Jane -X GET -H "X-Require-Whisk-Auth: <my-secret>"
       ```
       {: pre}

    * Testing the action by using a `wget` command.

       ```
       wget https://<apihost>/api/v1/web/<namespace_ID>/demo/hello.json?name=Jane -X GET -H "X-Require-Whisk-Auth: <my-secret>"
       ```